JianWang1123/mathbiojw/_pages/teaching.md

 ---

-## Master Thesis Supervision
+### Master Thesis Supervision

 **Co-supervisor** - KU Leuven
 *January 2025 - September 2025*

 Co-supervised one master's student on the thesis project: **"Mutualistic interactions and spatial structure amplify the thermal sensitivity of microbial respiration"**

-The research focused on mathematical modeling of microbial community interactions and temperature effects on microbial respiration.
+The research designs an individual-based model to study how species interactions and spatial structure will collectively amplify the thermal sensitivity of microbial respiration.